KriChau95/AI-Project-2/README.md

-# Bayesian Agents for Stochastic Pursuit in Maze Environments
+# Bayesian Agents for Stochastic Pursuit in Mazes

 ## Overview